wimpysworld/antsy-alien-attack-pico/README.md

 - All player ship is from [Krystian Majewski](https://www.lexaloffle.com/bbs/?uid=16423) and released under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 - All the music is from [Gruber](https://www.lexaloffle.com/bbs/?uid=11292) and released under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+- Most of the SFX are from [Gruber](https://www.lexaloffle.com/bbs/?uid=11292) and released under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 # TODO